TopoVague/IBC_dev/README.md

 -Keep tests and development files in the 01_CodingTests Folder

 ## Workflow Overview of Floor Plan Processing Tool

+The workflow consists of the following steps:

+1) Floor Plan Annotation (Web Interface) – Users can upload PDFs, draw polylines to define rooms, classify spaces, and group them into apartments.

+2) Export to JSON – Annotated floor plans are exported as structured JSON files.

+3) Graph Processing – JSON files are converted into a graph representation using buildGraph.py.

+4) Rule-Based Classification – The ruleAssignment.py script assigns classifications to building elements.

+5) Final JSON Update – updateJSON.py updates the exported JSON with assigned classifications.

+## Detailed Instruction
 Before running the files, install the dependency by running

 pip install numpy networkx matplotlib shapely